 IN WITNESS WHEREOF HOMBURG INVEST INC. has caused its corporate seal to be hereunto affixed and this Bond to be signed by its President and its Secretary as of June 1, 2006.

+HOMBURG INVEST INC.

-by \\\\\c.s.
+by c.s

-TRUSTEE'S CERTIFICATE
+TRIJETEE'S CERTIFICATE

-This Bond is one of the Homburg Bond 8 bonds referred to in the Trust Indenture within mentioned.
+TRUSTEE'S CERTIFICATE g Bond 8 bonds referred to in the Trust Indenture within mentioned.

 (No writing hereon except by the Trustee or other Registrar)